izacus/nothing_here/source/_posts/2014-04-13-project-spotlight-pysolarized-python-solr-library.markdown

 solr.commit()
 ```

-PySolarized will use value of the `language` field to choose which core to send the document to - e.g. `"language": "si"` field in the document will cause PySolraized to send document to core with `si` identifier.
+PySolarized will use value of the `language` field to choose which core to send the document to - e.g. `"language": "si"` field in the document will cause PySolarized to send document to core with `si` identifier.
 Documents with unknown or missing language value will be sent to default endpoint.
 Don't forget to call `commit` to commit changes in documents.

 PySolarized can also delete documents, clear are cores and do "More Like This" queries.